antmicro/Migrant/README.md

 Migrant can also be configured to replace objects of given type with user provided objects during serialization or deserialization.
 The feature is known as **Surrogates**.

 Performance benchmarks against other popular serialization frameworks are yet to be run, but initial testing is quite promising.

+## Download

+To download a precompiled version of Migrant, use [NuGet Package Manager](http://www.nuget.org/packages/Migrant/).

 ## Compilation